NonGMOTrash/teralite/README.md

 ### Beta 2.10 (3/7/2021)

+- added player death animation
 - added volume slider
 - added weapon equip sounds for the sword and pistol
+- added menu and pause sounds
 - fixed some navpoly issues (this also fixed some crashes)
 - fixed ultra chaser dashing (it's been broken for awhile, whoops) and added an animation
 - footstep sounds are no longer cut off when you stop walking
 - added footstep sound for wood
 - other enemies now also emit footstep sounds
-- added menu and pause sounds
 - a few behind the scenes improvements

 ### Beta 2.9 (2/21/2021)